fizyk20/chatbot/README.md

 * Slack
 * Discord

-Will feature a universal API, making it easy to write extensions ("plugins") adding various features, like responding to commands, randomly sending messages generated with Markov chains or passing messages between different networks.
+Will feature a universal API, making it easy to write modules adding various features, like responding to commands, randomly sending messages generated with Markov chains or passing messages between different networks.